FBDev64/Airlib/README.md

 # Airlib

-A Cross-Platform library designed to simplify low-level App development.
+A Cross-Platform development library for Terminal gamedev.

 ## Technical Badges